semosem/SE2013/Software_doc_again.md

 >### Introduction

-<p>At some point in our life, we all have wished if we could hear a magic direction whispered to our ear after getting in a situation where we couldn’t find a way to a particular destination inside a building.
-It’s frustrating, especially if we have to get to the place we want to go in an emergency cases.
-These situations are much worse and very serious issues when they involve healthcare service providing hospitals, as a patient or as a family of an injured person it might be necessary to get the service required immediately.
+<p>At some point in our life, we all have wished if we could hear a magic direction whispered to our ear after getting in a situation where we couldn’t find a way to a particular destination inside a big building.
+It’s frustrating, especially if we have to get to the place we want to go in an emergency case.
+Situations like this are much worse and very serious issues when they involve healthcare service providing hospitals, as a patient or as a family of an injured person it might be necessary to get the service required immediately.

 <p>This problem has inspired us to come up with idea of designing a “way finding” System for a certain health care center that uses touch screen standing kiosks and their interactivity nature.
 We believe that his system we are building will provide a step-by-step directions and distance- time information to patients and visitors of Hayat Hospital.
 This Private Hospital named Hayat hospital is formerly a government hospital located in Addis Ababa Ethiopia and is infamous for having a huge departments and facilities but a weak information service.